ORCID/orcid-conversion-lib/README.md

 This jar also includes a simple translation class to parse XML and JSON into JAXB annotated beans and contains the full ORCID 2.0/2.1 model as JAXB annotated beans.
 However, as the jar contains all transitive dependencies, it is not advisable to use it as a dependency in your own projects.

-If you wish to use the JAXB beans directly, **please use [https://github.com/ORCID/orcid-public-lib/raw/master/orcid-model/orcid-model-1.1.5-SNAPSHOT.jar]**.
+If you wish to use the JAXB beans directly, [please use the orcid-model jar](https://github.com/ORCID/orcid-public-lib/raw/master/orcid-model/orcid-model-1.1.5-SNAPSHOT.jar).
 This contains just the model and none of the dependencies.
 The place to start is ```org.orcid.publiclib.OrcidTranslatorV2``` or ```org.orcid.jaxb.model.record_v2.Record``` or the other ```org.orcid.jaxb.model.*``` classes